tjd1234/cmpt135spring2023/assignments/a1/README.md

 If `-h` is one of the flags, it *always* takes precedence (and any other flags/strings are ignored).

-If `-runtests` is the *first* string, then the tests are run and any other flags/strings are ignored.
+If `-runtests` is the *first* string, then the tests are run and any following flags/strings are ignored.
 For example:

 ```bash